How to Identify and Address Complicated (Prolonged) Grief

 • Finding fulfillment and joy in living life and moving forward with purpose.

-Dr. Natalia Skritskaya, a psychologist at the Center for Complicated Grief, believes all people have a built-in biological capacity to adapt that helps restore normalcy, re-envision the future, and re-engage with life.
-But when something gets in the way of this process, the grief freezes and intensity of emotions stay high.
+Dr. Natalia Skritskaya, a psychologist at the Center for Prolonged Grief, believes all people have a built-in biological capacity to adapt that helps restore normalcy, re-envision the future, and re-engage with life.
+But when something gets in the way of this process, the grief can become “frozen,” with emotional intensity remaining persistently high.

 “We’ve been using the six-month benchmark for adaption to loss, but there’s some debate about certain losses being harder to adapt to – such as a loss of a parent or child, a violent loss, or sudden, unexpected loss of a younger person,” Skritskaya said.